melankolia/twitter-dapp/README.md

 <p align="left">
     <img width="200" src="./screenshots/logo.png">
 </p>
-<b>Twitter DApp!</b> is a mini blog app where you can you can express your thought with a tweet then share it with other.
-Using <b>Web3 blockhain</b> technologies and more!
+<b>Twitter DApp!</b> is a mini blog app where you can express your thought with a tweet then share it with the other's.

 ## Technologies